stepanbenes/svd-compression-paper/reviews/review1-answers.md

 * Page 17: I would recommend to merge Figure 7 and 8 into one figure, to use logarithmic scale again and to add second x-axis with r-values.

-Unfortunatelly, it is not possible to do the both - merge the figures and add secondary x-axes as each figure has different range of r-values.
+Unfortunately, it is not possible to do the both - merge the figures and add secondary x-axes as each figure has different range of r-values.
 The figures were therefore kept separated and secondary x-axes were added.

 * Page 16: Line 849: this has negligible effect on quality of compression. – what is an impact of this negligible effect?
 It could be explained in more details.